Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/WhiteSource-Dependency.md

 ![run the WS scanner](images/run-scanner.png)

 ## Run the pipeline

+*NOTE:* If you have not already set up policies in you WhiteSource account you will want to do so before running the pipeline.
+Read back through the [setup doc](./WhiteSource-Setup.md/) for help with that.

 At this point you sould be able to run the WhiteSource scanner and find vulnerable packages with exclusions & inclusions based on best practice (Defaults in whitesource) combined with any customer policies.